T-McGauley/Portfolio-Project-2/README.md

 https://github.com/T-McGauley

 # Credits and Acknowledgements
-Used Web Dev Simplified - Web Dev Simplified
+Followed Web Dev Simplified videos - Web Dev Simplified

 Used Brian Design code from tutorial in order to implement javascript functionality for this quiz  - Brian Designs